pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 #### Casting Votes

-As the voting period starts, a VOTE issue is created which links to the PDEP discussion issue.
+As the voting period starts, a VOTE issue is created which links to the PDEP discussion pull request.
 Each voting member may cast a vote by adding one of the following comments:

 - +1: approve.